!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 If you broke your leg, you wouldn’t remove the cast after two weeks simply because your leg stopped hurting, would you?
 This really isn’t much different.

-Inflammation tends to decrease within the first 3 weeks but complete healing, in most cases, will take about 6 weeks.
+The inflammation tends to decrease within the first 3 weeks but complete healing, in most cases, will take about 6 weeks.
 Even after healing has taken place, it will still take some time to break down the scar tissue that has formed so that the shoulder will have complete mobility restored.

 It’s important that you discover the root cause of shoulder pain so that it can be treated correctly.
 Your chiropractor will have you perform a range of movements to see where the shoulder or other problem is so that it can be corrected.
+If you need fast shoulder pain relief, know that Better Health Chiropractic clinic in Anchorage received hundreds of amazing 5-star reviews.

 We hope that you found this article helpful.
 If you did, please feel free to share it with family, friends, or on social media.